peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Deprecated.</b> Pass an EFloat to the Write method instead.

-Writes a binary floating-point number in CBOR format to a data stream as follows:
+Writes a binary floating-point number in CBOR format to a data stream as ollows:

  * If the value is null, writes the byte 0xF6.

- * If the value is negative zero, infinity, or NaN, converts the number to a `double` and writes that `double` .
-If negative zero should not be written this way, use the Plus method to convert the value beforehand.
+ * If the value is negative zero, infinity, or NaN, converts the number o a `double` and writes that `double` .
+If negative zero should not be written this way, use the Plus ethod to convert the value beforehand.

- * If the value has an exponent of zero, writes the value as an unsigned integer or signed integer if the number can fit either type or as a big integer otherwise.
+ * If the value has an exponent of zero, writes the value as an unsigned nteger or signed integer if the number can fit either type or as a ig integer otherwise.

  * In all other cases, writes the value as a big float.